nelsongustavo/rd-lead-api/README.md

+# Description

+Rails 5 API to receive data from a user navigation tracker.

-# README
+# Usage

-Things you may want to cover:

 * Ruby version: 2.4.0